 See?
 100 pounds of tomatoes isn’t actually unrealistic at all.
-If you are lucky enough to have even more of a tomatoe harvest, simply rinse and repeat the above recipes.
-My goal is to stockpile enough heirloom tomato products that there’s no need to purchase the nasty, high-frutctose corn syrup, BPA-tainted storebought items all winter.
+If you are lucky enough to have even more of a tomato harvest, simply rinse and repeat the above recipes.
+My goal is to stockpile enough heirloom tomato products that there’s no need to purchase the nasty, high-fructose corn syrup, BPA-tainted storebought items all winter.

 If you happen to have extra tomatoes, slice them up and put them in the dehydrator.
 You can store these in olive oil for delicious gourmet additions to pizzas and salads.

 Daisy Luther is a coffee-swigging, gun-toting blogger who writes about current events, preparedness, frugality, voluntaryism, and the pursuit of liberty on her website, The Organic Prepper.
 She is widely republished across alternative media and she curates all the most important news links on her aggregate site, PreppersDailyNews.com.
 Daisy is the best-selling author of 4 books and lives in the mountains of Virginia with her two daughters and an ever-growing menagerie.
 You can find her on Facebook, Pinterest, and Twitter.